dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1301.md

 This is the Single Responsibility Principle restated for components.
 Just as the SRP says that a class should not contain multiples reasons to change, so the Common Closure Principle (CCP) says that a component should not have multiple reasons to change.

 For most applications, maintainability is more important than reusability.
-If the code in an application must change, you would rather that all of the changes occur in one component, rather than being distributed across many components.1 If changes are confined to a single component, then we need to redeploy only the one changed component.
+If the code in an application must change, you would rather that all of the changes occur in one component, rather than being distributed across many components.
+[1] If changes are confined to a single component, then we need to redeploy only the one changed component.
 Other components that don't depend on the changed component do not need to be revalidated or redeployed.

 The CCP prompts us to gather together in one place all the classes that are likely to change for the same reasons.
 If two classes are so tightly bound, either physically or conceptually, that they always change together, then they belong in the same component.
 This minimizes the workload related to releasing, revalidating, and redeploying the software.